 Thirdly you want your shoes to be easy to use and put on.
 Seniors often have trouble tying their shoes even if they are completely capable of running.
 This is because decreased mobility in the back, hips, and legs can make it hard to bend over and reach the laces.

 Before we look at the shoes you might be thinking if you should even be running in older age and if it’s safe and healthy for your joints.

-We have good news for you.
+Here’s good news for you.
 If you are fit enough to run as a senior, running is likely keeping you younger.
-That study shows that 65 year olds that ran for 30 minutes three times a week instead of walking, had similar walking efficiency to 20 year olds and were less likely to experience age related decline in walking efficiency.
+That study shows that 65-year-olds that ran for 30 minutes three times a week instead of walking, had similar walking efficiency to 20-year-olds and were less likely to experience age-related decline in walking efficiency.

 Best running shoes for experienced runners

 For experienced runners, my recommendation is the Brooks Ghost 11 running shoes.
 They are super lightweight professional running shoes that feature a handmade design and rubber soles with very good cushioning.

 They offer a smooth ride from heel to toe and have almost all 5-star ratings by customer reviews.
 You won’t be disappointed with these no matter what your running background is.

 The Brooks Ghost 11 has a nice cushion and many users like the shoe for its roomy interiors.
 It has an extremely lightweight design which allows an effortless and comfortable run.